lucasliao0403/overseer/README.md

 See our [Devpost](https://devpost.com/software/overseer-vn8fpc) for more information.

-Stack: Flask, Cohere CMD-A, Scikit Learn, numpy, pandas
+Stack: Flask, Next.js, Cohere CMD-A, numpy, pandas